When Will Hurricane Irma Hit Florida? Forecasters Believe It Will Be One Of Strongest Storms Ever When It Hits

 — The New York Times (@nytimes) September 8, 2017

-While it remains to be seen exactly what time Hurricane Irma will make landfall in Florida or whether it might change course slightly, experts believe it has a good chance to be one of the strongest ever to hit the state when it does arrive.
+While it remains to be seen exactly what time Hurricane Irma will make landfall in Florida, or whether it might change course slightly, experts believe it has a good chance to be one of the strongest ever to hit the state when it does arrive.

 [Featured Image by Mark Wilson/Getty Images]